 If you are following along with these instructions and using Ubuntu 14.04

-LTS, the configuration file is /etc/default/docker
+LTS, the configuration file is /etc/default/docker.
+The Docker Engine

 configuration file may be different depending on the Linux distribution you